pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       --output-format general option.

     Options:
-      -n, --namespace <name>  Namespace to use for this operation, instead of the default namespace of the connection
+      -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
-      -S, --summary           Return only summary of objects (count).
+      -S, --summary              Show only a summary (count) of the objects.
       -h, --help                 Show this message and exit.

 .. _`pywbemcli qualifier get --help`: